Top 10 Things to Do in St. Martin Parish

 2. Atchafalaya Basin Landing & Swamp Tours

 This marina bills itself as the “gateway to the Atchafalaya wilderness,” referring to the massive maze of waterways that flow through much of south Louisiana.
 It’s a good description for one of the best-known spots for embarking on an airboat tour or renting a houseboat for an overnight excursion.
-Atchafalaya Basin Landing & Swamp Tours is an awesome base camp for your swamp adventures, with expert guides to show you around this magical landscape.
+Atchafalaya Basin Landing Airboat Swamp Tours is an awesome base camp for your swamp adventures, with expert guides to show you around this magical landscape.
 Learn more about swamp tours.

 3. Zydeco Breakfast at Buck & Johnny’s